The best degrees for Gen Z offer financial stability and are in growing fields like tech, healthcare, and sustainability.

 Other fast-growing fields are Human-Computer-Interaction (HCI), and UX/UI Design.
 These jobs integrate design and function for the interactions between humans and technology.
 They make things look nice and function intuitively.

-- Top 10 Online Associate in Graphic Design
+- Top 10 Online Associates in Graphic Design

 - What Jobs Can I Do With An Associate in Graphic Design?